Uganda Red Cross Society

 URCS collaborates with a diversified portfolio of partners including the Government of Uganda, the United Nations, Red Cross National Societies, Civil Society organisations and private corporate entities to achieve its mandate and obligation in delivering quality and sustainable humanitarian assistance.

-To find out more about the Ugandan Red Cross Society visit here.
+To find out more about the Uganda Red Cross Society visit here